 It comprises a group of researchers with multidisciplinary interests including diabetes, cardiac and liver disease risk, overweight and obesity, and gastrointestinal health.
 The main interests of this group include pregnancy, childhood and adolescent risk factors for common health problems and disorders such as diabetes, cardiac disease, fatty liver, irritable bowel syndrome and obesity and genetic and environmental or lifestyle interactions.

 Prof Trevor Mori, The University of Western Australia, Edith Cowan University, Telethon Kids Institute

-Dr Koya Ayonrinde, The University of Western Australia
+Dr Koya Ayonrinde, The University of Western Australia, Fiona Stanley Hospital

-Key Findings over the last 30 years include:
+Key findings over the last 30 years have included:

-Maternal exposure to life stresses during pregnancy predicts increased weight but lower blood pressure in offspring at 20 years of age.
+- Mothers’ exposure to stress during pregnancy predicts higher body weight, but lower blood pressure in offspring at early adulthood.

 Breastfeeding for at least six months prior to commencing infant formula milk is associated with reduced risk of non-alcoholic fatty liver disease in adolescents.

 Risk for non-alcoholic fatty liver disease during adolescence is identifiable from trajectories of weight and body mass index (a measure of body fat) from age three years onwards.

-Positive association between handgrip strength and back muscle endurance with systolic blood pressure throughout childhood and adolescence contrasts with beneficial effects on other related traditional cardiometabolic risk factors.
+A positive association between handgrip strength and back muscle endurance with systolic blood pressure throughout childhood and adolescence contrasts with the beneficial effects on other related traditional cardiometabolic risk factors.

-In adolescents, measures of the body’s stress response system is associated with a range of factors related to risk of developing heart and vessels disease.
+In adolescents, measures of the body’s stress response system under resting conditions are associated with a range of factors, which point to an adverse risk of developing heart and vessels disease.

-Studies of heritable changes in genes have identified DNA methylation (process in which there is change in the activity of a DNA segment without changing its sequence) related to being overweight or obese in young adulthood.
+Studies of heritable changes in genes have identified DNA methylation (an alteration of DNA as a consequence of aging processes, environmental influences and lifestyle factors) related to being overweight or obese in young adulthood.